datajoint/element-facemap/README.md

 # DataJoint Element - Facemap

-+ This repository features DataJoint pipeline design for facial behavior tracking of head-fixed rodent with `Facemap`.
++ This repository features DataJoint pipeline design for facial behavior tracking of head-fixed rodent with [MouseLand's Facemap](https://github.com/MouseLand/facemap).

 + The pipeline presented here is not a complete pipeline by itself, but rather a modular design of tables and dependencies specific to the Facemap workflow.